openSUSE/news-o-o/_posts/2011-07-30-opensuse-weekly-news-186-is-out.markdown

 Tasks completed this week:

   1. Replacing ofÂ ArgumentParserÂ withÂ Thor.
-I™d given a mid-week update about [this](http://lists.opensuse.org/opensuse-project/2011-07/msg00098.html) on the mailing list.
+Iâ€™d given a mid-week update about [this](http://lists.opensuse.org/opensuse-project/2011-07/msg00098.html) on the mailing list.
 Please check there for complete details.

   2. Implementing the general commands (checkout,Â commitÂ andÂ status).
 As a direct